anr-bmbf-pivot/draft-lenders-core-dnr/draft-lenders-core-dnr.md

   As an alternative to EDHOC,
   keys can be set up by such an AS as described in the ACE OSCORE profile {{-ace-oscore}}.

-For a DoC server to be discoverable via DDR {{-ddr}} and DNR {{-dnr}}, both transfer protocol and type and parameters for the security parameter need to be provided in the SvcParams field of these mechanisms, which this document will discuss.
+For a DoC server to be discoverable via Discovery of Designated Resolvers (DDR) {{-ddr}} and Discovery of Network-designated Resolvers (DNR) {{-dnr}}, both transfer protocol and type and parameters for the security parameter need to be provided in the SvcParams field of these mechanisms, which this document will discuss.

 # Terminology